kareiva/ansible-and-juliet/README.md

 Ansible and Juliet
 ==================

-This is an Ansible playbook, intended to cast a hapless college Mac lab into an unexpected scheduled Shakespearean performance.
+This is an Ansible playbook, intended to cast a hapless college Mac/Linux lab into an unexpected scheduled Shakespearean performance.

 If you need Ansible, see http://ansibleworks.com or http://github.com/ansible/ansible

 Setup
 =====

-Start with an Ansible install on an OS X control machine, and check out this project:
+Start with an Ansible install on a control machine, and check out this project:

     cd ansible-and-juliet/

+On a Linux machine, install the `community.general` module:

+    ansible-galaxy collection install community.general

 In the hosts file, change the host addresses to computers you wish to enlist: